urbanjost/M_intrinsics/docs/intrinsics.md

   if it is supported. **name** is interpreted without respect to case or trailing blanks.

-  Currently, supported character sets include "ASCII" and "DEFAULT" (iwhich are equivalent), and "ISO_10646" (Universal Character Set, UCS-4) which is commonly known as "Unicode".
+  Currently, supported character sets include "ASCII" and "DEFAULT" and "ISO_10646" (Universal Character Set, UCS-4) which is commonly known as "Unicode".
+Supported names other than "DEFAULT" are processor dependent.

 ### **Result**